nickhumberstone/retrospect-server/notes.md

 How often should the check for 6 current answers run?
 Every 5 mins?
 And disabled for the next X hours once it is complete

 When sending push notifications, consider fail responses and manage retiring the stored token to prevent pointless token sends

+The rest of the notification stuff is server side, so I can go ahead with getting the app sorted and test the notifications on a preview release! `:)`